cake-tech/cake-docs/docs/features/advanced/background-sync.md

 #### 3. Run the command
 In your terminal, run `adb shell device_config put activity_manager_native_boot use_freezer false && adb reboot`.
 This will set the config option, reboot your device, and once rebooted this will prevent Android from freezing the Cake Wallet background process.

+### Reverting

+Just run `adb shell device_config put activity_manager_native_boot use_freezer true && adb reboot` and this will set the config option back to the default for GrapheneOS.